Updated: Jan 20

-Much, if not at all, opposition to a to a prong collar is due to unawareness and/or ignorance.
+Opposition to a to a prong collar is due to unawareness and lack of education.
 Like a lot of tools, people only know the wrong way to use them.
-Trying to change opinion about the wrong use can be like pulling teeth.
-But, again, as a professional, I know the ins and outs of every training tool such as a harness, prong, choke chain, clicker, e-collar, ect.
+Sometimes trying to change the opinion about the wrong use can be like pulling teeth.
+But, I will say, I have had much success at educating my clients on the prong collar and they hop on board.
+They trust my professional opinion and they love the results!

 Some of you may not have known that the prong collar mimics the nip of the dog.
 Every pup's mother corrected it many times in this same manner.
 The dog's litter mates also used this form of communication.
 The prong collar speaks a language that dogs understand.
 With other tools, even a clicker, the dog has to learn how to communicate, much like learning a foreign language.
 But this is not the case with the prong.
 Most dogs, the exception being shy or fearful, do not dislike the use of the prong.
 In fact, most dogs seem satisfied with the fact that you are communicating with them on at level they can understand.